DanShappir/Emit/README.md

 ```

 ### .until(filterExpression)
 Given an observable sequence, passes its elements until the function specified by *filterExpression* returns a truthy value.
-The function is invoked with two arguments: the current element, and a referrence to the sequence itself.
+The function is invoked with two arguments: the current element, and a reference to the sequence itself.
 If *filterExpression* is itself an observable sequence, *until* passes elements until *filterExpression* emits an element (regardless of its value).

 If the **Sequences** library is available, [Sequences.toFilter](https://github.com/DanShappir/Sequences#sequencestofiltervalue) is applied to the *filterExpression*, enabling advanced filtering.